DC801/BM-Badge/SD_Card/MAGE/README.md

 **Name** — In the MGE, names are limited to 12 ASCII characters.

-**Type** — For character entities, this is the `entity_type`.
-This should be automatically assigned when you place a character entity on the map.
-(The entity tileset must first have their `entity_type` assigned to the type property of their tiles.)
+**Type** — For character entities, this is the `entity_type`, or the name of the character entity as defined by [`entity_types.json`](#entity_typesjson).
+This should be automatically assigned by Tiled when you place a character entity on the map.
+(All tiles on the entity tileset must first have their Type property set to the correct `entity_type` name.)

 **X** and **Y** position — You don't need to change these directly if you don't want to, since you can simply place or move entities on the map within Tiled itself.

 **Direction** — This is the cardinal direction the character entity is facing.
-This is handled by placing the desired animation tile (and therefore the correct direction) of the target `entity_type` on the map.
+This is handled by placing the desired animation tile (and therefore the correct direction) of the target character entity on the map.
 Left and right can be flipped by taking a side-facing animation tile and checking the **Flipping > Horizontal** checkbox in the Properties view.
-Note that horizontally flipping a front or back-facing character entity will make it appear horizontally flipped within Tiled, but in the MGE this will turn the entity around 180º.
-Do not use the vertical flip checkbox for MGE maps. [what happens?
+>Note that horizontally flipping a front or back-facing character entity will make it appear horizontally flipped within Tiled, but in the MGE this will turn the entity around 180º.
+>
+>Do not use the vertical flip checkbox for MGE maps. [what happens?
 Try it!]

 ### Custom Entity Properties